History of religion in Malta: Establishment of the Diocese of Gozo

-Historically part of the Diocese of Malta, Gozitans brought forward several petitions for the creation of an independent diocese, including in 1798, during the French occupation, and again in 1836.
-A third petition, brought directly to Pope Pius IX in 1855, met with success.
-Instrumental in this effort were a young priest named Don Pietro Pace, who would several years later serve as Bishop of Gozo, and Sir Adriano Dingli, Crown Advocate.
+Historically part of the Diocese of Malta, Gozitans submitted several petitions for the creation of an independent diocese, including in 1798 during the French occupation and again in 1836.
+A third petition, brought directly to Pope Pius IX in 1855, was successful.
+Instrumental in this effort were a young priest named Don Pietro Pace, who would several years later serve as Bishop of Gozo, and Adrian Dingli, Crown Advocate.
 The British Colonial Office signalled its approval in October 1860.

 In 1863, Archpriest Michele Francesco Buttigieg was elected Auxiliary Bishop of Malta with instructions to reside in Gozo.
-One year later, on September 16, 1864, the Pope issued a Bull entitled "Singulari Amore" (With remarkable Love), which decreed that the Islands of Gozo and Comino were separated from the Diocese of Malta.
-On September 22, 1864, Bishop Buttigieg was elected the first bishop of Gozo, with the "Matrice" in Victoria, dedicated to the Assumption of the Blessed Virgin (Maltese: "Marija Assunta"), serving as his Cathedral.
+One year later, on September 16, 1864, the Pope issued a Bull entitled Singulari Amore ('With remarkable Love'), which decreed that the Islands of Gozo and Comino were separated from the Diocese of Malta.
+On September 22, 1864, Bishop Buttigieg was elected the first bishop of Gozo, with the mother church in Victoria, dedicated to the Assumption of Mary (Maltese: "Marija Assunta"), serving as his Cathedral.

-To this day there are two episcopal jurisdictions: the Archdiocese of Malta and the Diocese of Gozo.
+To this day, there are two episcopal jurisdictions: the Archdiocese of Malta and the Diocese of Gozo.